StydeNet/blade-pagination/README.md

 This package is compatible with Laravel 5.0 and Laravel 5.1 (but if you are using Laravel 5.0 you should update to 5.1 it takes 20 minutes or so)

+There is another repository to quicly try/test this package: https://github.com/StydeNet/blade-pagination-tests (it includes some automatic tests with phpunit)

 To install through *Composer*:

 1 - Add the following instruction to the "require" object in your composer.json: